 A recent study of large employers by the National Business Group on Health (NBGH) uncovered key things employers want to give their employees this year.
 The study noted:

 “Employers are rethinking consumerism.
 Today’s consumer places a premium on simplicity, convenience, and personalization.
 Navigators, concierge services and virtual resources are expanding to help consumers take some of the complexity out of accessing care and to better anticipate and address their unique needs.”

 freshbenies TIP #2!
 Navigators and concierge services are quickly becoming a requirement among employers.
 Customer service from the medical plan is no longer good enough.
 People want and need independent, expert advocates to help them navigate all aspects of their benefits plan and the health care system.
 Click the image below for a webinar we recently produced that outlines a detailed summary of services employers want to provide employees.
-This service really rounds out a premium benefit plan - AND it’s included in a freshbenies Power Package.
+This service really rounds out a premium benefit plan - AND it’s included in many freshbenies package options.

 freshbenies TIP #3!
 From the study, virtual resources refers to healthcare tools like telehealth primary care and specialist visits by email, phone or video.
 But it also means they must be delivered in a way that maximizes employee engagement.
 Versions of telehealth embedded in a medical plan don’t get used, so they don’t really count as a resource.
-You can leverage that known failure and the NBGH survey to explain the need for a complete program. freshbenies’ turnkey member engagement system gets results: an average 71% utilization rather than just 1 to 7% usage elsewhere.
+You can leverage that known failure and the NBGH survey to explain the need for a complete program. freshbenies’ turnkey member engagement system drives market-leading utilization rather than just 1 to 7% usage elsewhere.
 A suite of services that gets used saves far more than it costs.